These early Black Friday deals are available now at Amazon

+The preamble is over, and we're in the thick of Black Friday deals right now.
+There are nearly too many sales to keep track of, but Amazon's Black Friday page (along with this article) is good to keep bookmarked, since both are updated regularly.
+As of now, Amazon has lowered prices on a slew of its house brand media devices, with half-off deals on the Fire TV Stick and Fire TV Stick 4K leading the way.
+But that's just hors d'oeuvres in this holiday feast -- there are also deals on the Echo Show 8, Kindle Paperwhite, and a long list of non-Amazon products as well.

-It is less than a week until Black Friday, but don't tell Amazon: The online retailer got the party started early.
-The store's Happy HoliDeals page (which might as well be called the Amazon Black Friday page) is already populated with a slew of early deals, but today a bunch of notable Amazon devices joined the sale -- with more to come over the weekend and next week.
-Let's start with that stuff, and then we'll jump into non-Amazon products (yes, such things exist!) that are on sale right now as well.
-(And don't shop at Amazon without checking out this pro tip: I recently discovered a few Amazon-specific cash-back tricks you may not know about.
-So check out my advice on how to save an extra 10% to 20% at Amazon.)
+And don't shop at Amazon without checking out this pro tip: I recently discovered a few Amazon-specific cash-back tricks you may not know about.
+So check out my advice on how to save an extra 10% to 20% at Amazon.

+So with no further ado, let's look at the best deals popping over at Amazon right now.

 These sweet deals just arrived.
-If you're looking for an Echo Show or Fire tablet, this is the time to buy.
+If you're looking for an Echo Show, Fire player or tablet, the time to buy is here.

+The Fire Stick (the HD version -- if you want the 4K edition, scroll down a little) is just twenty bucks right now.
+That's not the best price we've ever seen on the Fire Stick, but it's still quite the bargain.
+See our review of the Fire TV Stick.

+Half it's normal price of $50, get Amazon Fire TV Stick 4K for just $25.
+See our Amazon Fire TV Stick 4K review.

 It's not even released yet, but Amazon just trotted out its first-ever discount on the Echo Show 8.
 It's basically a larger version of the super popular Echo Show 5 (which is currently on sale for $80, FYI), and therefore better suited to places like the kitchen, where the 8-inch screen makes it easier to view cooking videos and the like.
 Read our Echo Show 8 preview.